ManiAm/VENTOS_Public/README.md

 **Simulation of Urban Mobility (SUMO):** SUMO is an open source, microscopic, continuous-space, discrete-time road traffic simulator, developed at German Aerospace Center.
 We implemented multiple car following models in SUMO.

 **Eigen library:** Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 We use this library for matrix calculations.
-Eigen is a header only library.
+Eigen is a header only library, and is included in VENTOS.

-**Boost library:** Boost provides free peer-reviewed portable C++ source libraries which can be found [here](http://www.boost.org/doc/libs/ "").
-We are using boost tokenizer, filesystem, etc. In Ubuntu, make sure to install libboost-filesystem1.48-dev, and libboost-system1.48-dev packages.

 **RapidXML:** RapidXml is an attempt to create the fastest XML parser possible, while retaining useability, portability and reasonable W3C compatibility.
 It is an in-situ parser written in modern C++, with parsing speed approaching that of strlen function executed on the same data.
+RapidXML is a header only library, and is included in VENTOS.

+**Boost library:** Boost provides free peer-reviewed portable C++ source libraries which can be found [here](http://www.boost.org/doc/libs/ "").
+We are using boost tokenizer, filesystem, etc. In Ubuntu, make sure to install `libboost-filesystem1.48-dev`, and `libboost-system1.48-dev` packages.

 **OpenSSL library:** OpenSSL is an open-source implementation of the SSL and TLS protocols.
 The core library, written in the C programming language, implements the basic cryptographic functions and provides various utility functions.
 We use OpenSSL library to sign and verify different messages.
-In Ubuntu, you can install libssl-dev package.
+In Ubuntu, make sure to install `libssl-dev` package.

 ---

 Install OMNET++
 ---------------